BigPolarBear1/factorization/README.md

 Additionally cuda support must be enabled.
 I did this on wsl2 (easy to setup), since it gets a lot harder to access the GPU on a virtual machine.

 Update: While making this PoC, I suddenly had an idea, linking back to some things I tried earlier last spring.
-See below (I think this approach is interesting, but its hard to get an advantage.. however using these different multiples of N.. there is a much easier way to exploit this, hence see NFS_variant):
+See below.

-#### To run from folder "nfs_variant" (note: I'll rename this folder eventually, its really just improved way of sieving using quadratic polynomials):</br></br>
+#### To run from folder "Improved_Sieving":</br></br>

 Note: Experimental WORK IN PROGRESS.</br>
 To build: python3 setup.py build_ext --inplace</br>